Bachelor of Agriculture - CV85

 Your core studies provide you with a well-rounded understanding of crucial agricultural facets including agricultural systems, scientific research, irrigation management, plant science and crop production, livestock production, plant and livestock breeding strategies, crop protection, food industries, agriculture technology and more.

 Your core study provides you with a strong foundation to build on as you gain an understanding of increasingly complex concepts in the context of industry-relevant problems.
 You will learn about emerging agricultural innovations and current technological advances.
-You will have the flexibility to extend your studies with a major in agribusiness or two four-unit minors in agribusiness, chemistry, environmental monitoring and management, sustainable landscapes, or food chemistry and nutrition.
-The course is available to study on campus, and online with a combination of delivery approaches for unit content plus block practicums in one of our agriculture locations – Rockhampton, Emerald and Bundaberg.
+You will have the flexibility to extend your studies with a major in agribusiness or two four-unit minors in agribusiness, biotechnology, chemical analytics, environmental monitoring and management, sustainable landscapes, or food chemistry and nutrition.
+The course is available to study on campus, and online with a combination of delivery approaches for unit content plus block practicums in one of our agriculture locations – Rockhampton and Bundaberg.

 Throughout your studies, you will complete a professional placement unit that allows you to apply the course content to real-world situations and enhances your understanding of agriculture from both a theoretical and practical perspective.